Wakara's War: Slave trade

-Division of the Land
+Division of the land

 There were many small disputes regarding the distribution of the land in the Salt Lake Valley.
 The Paiute Indians frequently went on raids, stealing horses from other tribes and settlers and growing their herds.
 Chief Wakara led some of the most profitable raids in that region, notably increasing the head count in his band's herd.

 When the Mormon settlers came, there was an assumption that things would continue to go on as they had been and that there would be a sharing of the land.
-What the Paiute Indians did not understand was that the settlers were there to stay, and the land that the pioneers would claim ownership over the lands that they settled.
+What the Paiute Indians did not understand was that the settlers were there to stay, and that the pioneers would claim ownership over the lands that they settled.
 Frequent Indian raids on the settlers' cattle and horses led to conflicts between Wakara's band and Brigham Young with the rest of the Mormon settlers.

-Things escalated on July 17, 1853, when Paiute Indians were trading near Jame's Ivie's cabin.
+Things escalated on July 17, 1853, when Paiute Indians were trading near James Ivie's cabin.
 A dispute ensued when a Paiute man began beating his wife over a transaction and tried taking it into Ivie's home.
-This dispute resulted in Ivie killing one of the men present, a relative of Wakara’s named Shower-O-Cats.
-Indian tradition called for Ivie's death, which began a series of skirmishes and confrontations known as Wakara's War, or The Walker War.
+This dispute resulted in Ivie killing one of the men present, a relative of Wakara's named Shower-O-Cats.
+Indian tradition called for Ivie's death, which began a series of skirmishes and confrontations known as Wakara's War, or the Walker War.

-During the War
+During the war

-The Walker War is not necessarily considered a war, rather it is more considered a series of raid attempts of the Utes on the settlers.
-These raids led the members of the Church of Jesus Christ of Latter-Day Saints to come back at the Utes with force as well.
+The Walker War is not necessarily considered a war, rather more a series of raid attempts of the Utes on the settlers.
+These raids led the members of the LDS Church to come back at the Utes with force as well.
 However, that was not the original intent of the religious settlers.
 Their original intent was to use a plan to defend themselves and attempt to improve their relations with the Utes.

-Towards the end of July 1853, a man named General Wells, from Salt Lake City, commanded a number of troops to go and attempt to stop the Utes, who they believed were marching to attack a town of members of the Church of Jesus Christ.
-Wells was specific in his instruction to not attack the Utes, but to try to capture Chief Wakara of the Ute Indians, while trying to keep peace.
-This did not happen, because Well’s orders were not received in time.
-A man named Colonel Conover took the group of troops and attacked, not knowing of General Well’s orders.
+Towards the end of July 1853, Major General Daniel H. Wells, of the Utah Territorial Militia, commanded a number of troops to go and attempt to stop the Utes, who they believed were marching to attack a town of members of the LDS Church.
+Wells was specific in his instruction to not attack the Utes, but to try to capture Chief Wakara, while trying to keep peace.
+This did not happen, because the orders given by Wells were not received in time.
+A man named Colonel Conover took the group of troops and attacked, not knowing of the orders from Wells.
 He went with a group of about one hundred and fifty armed men to pursue these Native Americans.
 The effects of this event were very large and severe.
 This event led to many months of attacks from both the Utes and the settlers.